-The DEEL Fellowship at Temple University aims to enrich the leadership of Philadelphia’s ECE community in two ways: by supporting DEEL Fellows, mid-career professionals of color working in early childhood education in Philadelphia, and by supporting DEI Partner Organizations in ECE around the City to build greater access and equity to leadership roles.
+The DEEL Fellowship at Temple University aims to enrich the leadership of Philadelphia’s ECE community in two ways: by supporting DEEL Fellows, mid-career professionals of color working in early childhood education in Philadelphia, and by supporting DEI Partner Organizations in ECE around the City to build greater and more equitable access to leadership roles.

 Over 2 years, Fellows will:

-- Complete two graduate courses at Temple University, leading to a Temple certificate.
+- Complete graduate courses at Temple University, leading to a transcripted Temple certificate.
 The Fellowship pays all tuition costs.
-Fellows can review the certificate program here:
+We suggest Fellows choose between two certificate programs:

 - Participate in monthly seminars and mentoring at Temple University to build new skills and professional networks.
 Seminars will be held via zoom or at Temple, in the evenings.
 The Fellowship will cover parking.